-Helen is a courageous and dedicated advocate, noted for her thorough preparation of cases and commitment to her clients.
-She has a particular interest in representing youths and is adept in handling their client care needs in a sensitive yet robust manner.
+Helen takes pride in being an articulate and dedicated advocate, noted for her thorough preparation of cases, fighting hard to achieve the best outcome for her clients.
+She is adept in representing vulnerable individuals, notably youths and those with mental health difficulties, addressing their client care needs in a sensitive yet robust manner.

 Law with Legislative Studies LLB (Hons) – University of Hull